aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 - `productApiLocale` the locale set here will determine the host and region of the marketplace to which you will retrieve Amazon products from for the Amazon Product stream action (Reminder: Affiliate accounts are registered to particular marketplaces, so attempting to access a locale to which you are not registered for will throw an error).
 In the event that a locale is incorrectly spelt, left blank or not supported (refer to https://webservices.amazon.com/paapi5/documentation/common-request-parameters.html#host-and-region) the API will attempt to retrieve products from the US marketplace.
 If products are still not showing up, please refer to the logs for further details.
 - `productLinkRegionCode` the region code set here is simply a suffix that is added to the end of your unique tracking id (which shows up in product urls).
 Because there are millions of tracking ids, it is in Amazon's best interest to keep ids unique.
 For this reason a code (region of the associate) is appended to each tracking id (For example, -20 = North America).
 - `enableAmazonProductStreamAction` as the name suggests, the value of this feature flag will either hide or show the Amazon Product stream action.
-Setting the value to false will hide the stream action while setting the value to true will show.
-It is important to note that updating this value will require a stack deployment.
+Setting the value to false will hide the stream action while setting the value to true will show the stream action.
+It is important to note that updating this value will require a new stack deployment.
     - If enabled, you will have to set credentials inside of the AWS Secrets Manager in order to retrieve data from the Product Advertising API.
 To do that, locate the AWS Secrets Manager inside of the AWS console.
-During stack deployment, a secret name of `Product_Advertising_API_Secret_Keys` should have been generated.
+After stack deployment, a secret name of `ProductAdvertisingAPISecret` followed by a unique string should have been generated.
 Locate the secret and fill in the values for secretKey, accessKey and partnerTag.
 Failure to do so or specifying incorrect values will throw an error in the application when attempting to search Amazon products.

 ## Deployment